We enter the third month of a conflict not yet ended satisfactorily. How do we objectively evaluate success or failure to this point?

 First, without a doubt, six weeks of bombing with minimal resistance from Iran had a significant impact on their military capability; although, the exact extent of that degradation is not yet clear.
 How many drones, missiles, and launchers remain?
 How easily can Iran’s allies re-stock them?
 What is the state of the army currently?
 How effective is the blockade and how long can the regime survive it?
-What is the economic impact on the nation to this point and how long will Iran be able to survive given the new phase of the war: targeting Iran’s economy?
+What is the economic impact on Iran and how long will Iran be able to survive targeting of their economy?

 I have no inside knowledge and cannot definitively answer these questions, but I can still draw reasonable conclusions from careful analysis of the situation.